Rafael Nadal looks relaxed as he anticipates a return to No. 1

 Especially since Richard Gasquet and Stanislas Wawrinka, who both stand between Raonic and that opportunity, won't be in Tokyo.

-Rafael Nadal Poised to Grab No. 1
+Rafael Nadal contemplates a return to No. 1.

 Entering this week, Rafael Nadal is not No. 1 in the world.